 |The classic, awesome Enterprise of the original films.|

 JUSTIN: Right, the spirit of the characters is there (which is more than you can say for Man of Steel – I’ll keep shitting on that film till my dying day), but it's basically Kirk and Spock in action figure form.
-Plus that series is now 2-for-2 on having the evil ship be a gigantic black monster vessel.
-It's also pretty humorous how blatantly they copy entire passages of dialogue from ST2.
+Both Star Trek '09 and Into Darkness featured a gigantic black monster vessel as the evil ship.
+It's also pretty humorous how blatantly Into Darkness copied entire passages of dialogue from ST2.

 DAN: I believe they call that an "homage" now, and not plagiarism.
 The creators of this new Trek series are playing off the existing archetype of the old Trek series characters.
 What we already know about them, and not doing much else.
 Also, Chris Pine just doesn’t do it for me as Kirk.

 JUSTIN: I actually like Pine a lot as Kirk.
 I think I like him better than Zach Quinto.
 For me, Pine’s Kirk is closer to Shatner's than Quinto's Spock is to Nimoy's.
 And that's more the writing than anything else - this Spock is kind of a jerk and is pretty easily swayed into becoming emotional.

 DAN: My problem with him as Kirk is he’s just sort of a generic hero man.
 There’s nothing memorable about his Kirk like there is about Shatner’s.
 I do like him, and I think he’s dreamy but there’s just not enough there for me to care about his Kirk.